WICG/ua-client-hints/README.md

         Note: See the GREASE-like discussion below for how we could anticipate the inevitable lies which user agents might want to tell in this field.

-    2. The `Sec-CH-UA-Platform` header field represents the platform's brand and major version.
+    2. The `Sec-CH-Platform` header field represents the platform's brand and major version.
 For example:

         ```http
-        Sec-CH-UA-Platform: "Win 10"
+        Sec-CH-Platform: "Win 10"
         ```

-    3. The `Sec-CH-UA-Arch` header field represents the underlying architecture's instruction set and width.
+    3. The `Sec-CH-Arch` header field represents the underlying architecture's instruction set and width.
 For example:

         ```http
-        Sec-CH-UA-Arch: "ARM64"
+        Sec-CH-Arch: "ARM64"
         ```

-    4. The `Sec-CH-UA-Model` header field represents the user agent's underlying device model.
+    4. The `Sec-CH-Model` header field represents the user agent's underlying device model.
 For example:

         ```http
-        Sec-CH-UA-Model: "Pixel 2 XL"
+        Sec-CH-Model: "Pixel 2 XL"
         ```

-    5. The `Sec-CH-UA-Mobile` header field represents whether the user agent should receive a specifically "mobile" UX.
+    5. The `Sec-CH-Mobile` header field represents whether the user agent should receive a specifically "mobile" UX.

         ```http
-        Sec-CH-UA-Mobile: ?1
+        Sec-CH-Mobile: ?1
         ```

 4. These client hints should also be exposed via JavaScript APIs, perhaps hanging off a new